Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 A significant amount of literature focuses on the study of billiard paths.
 One classical question is the existence of a periodic path in a given polygonal billiard.
 It has been proved in~\cite{RSch06, RSch08, tokarsky2018point} that triangles with angles of at most $112.3^\circ$ all have a periodic billiard path.
 However, the existence of a periodic path remains open for general polygons.

-Additionally, the growth rate of the number of generalized diagonals of bounded length is a classical question.
+Another classical question relates to the growth rate of the number of generalized diagonals of bounded length.
 We denote by $N^{diag}(P, R)$ the number of generalized diagonals of length at most $R$ in the polygon $P$.
 Katok proved in~\cite{Kat} that the growth of $N^{diag}(P, R)$ with $R$ is subexponential.
 Scheglov provided an explicit subexponential upper bound for almost every triangle in~\cite{Sch}.
 To date, explicit subexponential upper bounds for $N^{diag}(P, R)$ are not fully resolved for general polygonal billiards.

 The study of billiard paths in a polygon can be reformulated as the study of trajectories on a flat cone sphere.
 Specifically, to a polygon $P$ in the plane, we associate a flat cone sphere obtained by gluing two copies of $P$ along their boundaries (this construction is detailed in~\cite{FoxKer}, with a more thorough description provided in Section~\ref{sec:appli}).
 A flat cone sphere is a sphere endowed with a flat metric and finitely many conical points.
-A formal definition of flat cone spheres is provided in Section~\ref{sec:basicdef}.
+Thurston studied flat cone spheres in~\cite{thu} and a formal definition of flat cone spheres is provided in Section~\ref{sec:basicdef}.

 This construction is particularly useful for rational polygons, which are polygons where all angles are rational multiples of $\pi$.
 In this case, the flat cone sphere has a branched cover that is a translation surface.
 Although we do not use translation surfaces in this paper, we refer readers to~\cite{Zor} for their definition.
 There are many questions about trajectories on flat cone surfaces for which answers are known in the case of translation surfaces.
 For instance, Masur proved in~\cite{Mas86} that every translation surface contains a periodic geodesic, and showed in~\cite{Ma1, Ma2} that the number of periodic geodesics of bounded length has quadratic upper and lower bounds as the length bound increases.
-It is worth noting that there is an $SL(2, \mathbb{R})$-action on translation surfaces, and all the results mentioned above rely on this action.
+It is worth noting that there is an $SL(2, \mathbb{R})$-action on moduli spaces of translation surfaces, and all the results mentioned above rely on this action.
 However, such an action does not extend to flat cone spheres.
 For more results on translation surfaces, readers can consult~\cite{AthreyaMasur2024, Filip2024, McMullen2023, MasurTabachnikov2002, Wright2015, Zor}.